Blueberry Blintz Souffle

 - Dash ground cinnamon

 - In a bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in sour cream and orange juice.
 Combine flour and baking powder; stir into egg mixture.
 Set aside.
 Combine filling ingredients in a small bowl; beat until blended.
-Pour half of the batter into a greased 13-in. x 9-in. baking dish.
+Pour half of the batter into a greased 13x9-in. baking dish.
 Top with filling and remaining batter.
-Bake, uncovered, at 350° for 40-50 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 40-50 minutes or until a knife inserted in the center comes out clean.
 Meanwhile, for syrup, drain blueberries, reserving juice; set berries aside.
 In a saucepan, combine cornstarch, corn syrup, lemon juice, salt, cinnamon and reserved blueberry juice until smooth.
 Bring to a boil over medium heat; boil and stir for 2 minutes or until thickened.
 Add blueberries; heat through.
 Serve warm with the souffle.
-Yield: 12 servings.

-Originally published as Blueberry Blintz Souffle in Country Woman Christmas Annual 1999, p13
+Originally published as Blueberry Blintz Souffle in Country Woman Christmas 1999